LAST UPDATE: December 11, 2015

-The Virinia class nuclear attack submarines (SSN) are the latest nuclear attack submarines being built by the US Navy.
-They are considered the most capable, quiet, and effect nuclear atack submarines in the world, thought the United Kingdom Astute Class SSNs are very close in capabilities and quietness.
-Nine Virginbia class have been completred and commissioned thuus far, including 4 Block I boats, and with the commissioning of the USS Mississippi SSN-782) in June of 2012, five Block II boats have also been completed.
+The Virinia class nuclear attack submarines (SSN) are the latest nuclear attack submarines for the US Navy.
+They are considered the most capable, quiet, and effect nuclear atack submarines in the world, though the United Kingdom Astute Class SSNs are very close in capabilities and quietness.

 The Virginia class nuclear attack submarines are designed for a broad range of flexible open-ocean and littoral missions.
 This is accomplished by carrying out the following seven mission goals as required: